Call for Abstracts

-• Create a shared experience that fosters collegiality and networking.
+• Recover and restore by creating a shared experience that fosters collegiality and networking.

-Papers with a clinical, research, management and education focus are welcome that address the following conference themes:
+Papers with a clinical, research, management and education focus are welcome, that address the following:

 The World Health Organization declared 2020: Year of the Nurse and Midwife.
 International Council of Nursing’s ‘Nursing Now’ campaign aims to raise the status & profile of nursing.
-Together both organisations want to empower nurses to take their place at the heart of tackling 21st century health challenges.
+Together both organisations want to Empower nurses to meet 21st century health challenges.
+Meanwhile the COVID-19 pandemic has seen nurses adapt at a local level.

 Celebrate Orthopaedics & Specialism